 The prefix component of the IRRID indicates the stage of the report, as follows.

-- The prefix PRR1 is used for a protocol (RR1) if the protocol was submitted before data collection and analysis (ie, the protocol was actually preregistered).
+- The prefix PRR1 is used for a protocol or proposal (RR1) if it was submitted before data collection and analysis (ie, the protocol was actually preregistered).
 Example: PRR1-10.2196/10491.

-- The prefix DERR1 is used for a protocol (RR1) when the protocol was submitted after data collection (DE=Data Exist) but before data analysis was fully completed.
+- The prefix DERR1 is used for a protocol (RR1) when the protocol or proposal was submitted after data collection (DE=Data Exist) but before data analysis was fully completed.

-- RR1 indicates that either the timeline is undetermined or the protocol was submitted after data collection and analysis (POST).
+- RR1 indicates that either the timeline is undetermined or the protocol/proposal was submitted after data collection and analysis (POST).

-The DOI component of the IRRID is simply the DOI of the protocol (RR1) paper, regardless of whether the IRRID in question applies to the protocol itself or a results (RR2) paper based on the RR1.
+The DOI component of the IRRID is simply the DOI of the protocol or proposal (RR1) paper, regardless of whether the IRRID in question applies to the protocol/proposal itself or a results (RR2) paper based on the RR1.
 The DOI consists of the following:

 - A DOI suffix.
 At JMIR Publications, the DOI suffix is equivalent to the article ID of the final, published RR1 paper; however, not all RR1-publishers actually know the DOI before publication, in which cases the publisher may have used a manuscript tracking number or other string as the DOI suffix.